-Apply the Pixelan > CleanCrop effect to footage in your Comp's timeline, like applying any built-in effect in After Effects.
-Start with a pre-made Animation Preset for the effect (select from the menu at the top of the controls), which you can easily modify.
-Or create a custom effect by manually adjusting.
+OR create a custom effect by manually adjusting.
 The first four submenus set the quantity of cropped pixels for each frame edge.
 To quickly set all sides equally and simultaneously, turn on the Adjust all checkbox.

-To adjust the appearance of replacement pixels, use the Mirror control.
+To adjust the appearance of replacement pixels, use the Mirror slider.
 That submenu determines the relative blending of mirrored "good" pixels to linearly extended "good" pixels.
-A value of 50% is good starting point for many images, some clips may require a different mix.
+Although the default of 50% is good for many images, some clips may require a different mix.

-To replace cropped pixels with a soft blend to a chosen color, increase the Amount control that is under the Custom color control.
-Click the eyedropper in the Custom color control to choose a color from anywhere from your clip.
-Or use the standard Color Picker in After Effects to set a color.
+To replace cropped pixels with a soft blend to a chosen color, increase the Amount slider that is under the Color control.
+Click the eyedropper in the Color control to choose a color from anywhere on-screen, such from your clip.
+Or use the standard Windows color palette to set a color.

 To instead replace the color with lower clip content, turn on the Show lower clips check box.
-The Amount control will then set the blending of lower clip content to replacement pixels.
+The Amount slider will then set the blending of lower clip content to replacement pixels.